Elpho LogoElpho

 }

 How it works: We register a named handler via events.onMessage.
-The runtime calls it when the parser (dev) receives a message.
-We read ctx2 from the event but reply through the originalctx.
+The runtime calls it when the parser receives a message.
+We use a simple invokerId filter so only your messages trigger replies.

 Step 9 Combine everything